Chapter Sixty One

 Surrounded by a forest of cedar trees, Okuno-in, the Inner Sanctuary, is the setting for a cemetery housing crypts of famous Japanese, including that of the samurai ruler Toyotomi Hideyoshi.

 It’s a three and a half hour trip, mostly by train, except for the cable car to the top of Mount Koya, then a cab ride to the Fukuchi-in, one of the fifty two temples and/or residences.
 Some lodging quarters have temples, others don't.
 Guests are welcome at any temple's ceremonies, or to participate in early morning meditation and chanting.
-We bought grey monks robes in Kyoto, and the white surplice that goes over them, plus Buddhist prayer beads, simple wooden beads used for counting mantras.
+We bought grey monk's robes and the white surplice that goes over them, plus Buddhist prayer beads, simple wooden beads used for counting mantras.

 Shingon is not our form of Buddhism, but when in Koyasan, do as the Shingon do.